ChrisMaherLab/ClonEvol/README.md

 ## How to install and use ClonEvol?

-ClonEvol code and documentation is maintained at <a href="https://github.com/hdng/clonevol">https://github.com/hdng/clonevol</a>
+Please follow ClonEvol documentation, maintained at <a href="https://github.com/hdng/clonevol">https://github.com/hdng/clonevol</a>.

 ## How to cite ClonEvol